Vincent-Toups/bios512/lecture4/tidy-data-and-ggplot.md

 6. Inconsistently encoded dates or values.
 Dates are the biggest risk here.
-The tidyverse tries to read columns that look like dates as dates, but it will struggled to get it right if there are subtle issues.
+The tidyverse tries to read columns that look like dates as dates, but it will struggle to get it right if there are subtle issues.
 Other gotchas: what time zone was this date/time referring to if it doesn't explicitly say?
-Do the times change to reflect daylight savings time?
+Do the times change to reflect daylight saving time?
 In which case, in what time zone?

 The fact is you will encounter all of these issues with data sets in your career and you will definitely miss some of them at some point.